kyaiooiayk/Git-Cheatsheet/README.md

 - **GIT** stands for Global Information Tracker. - GitHub and GitLab are remote server repositories based on GIT.
 - GitHub is a collaboration platform that helps review and manage codes remotely. - GitLab is the same but is majorly focused on DevOps and CI/CD.

+## How to install git
+- If you have a conda virtual environment: `conda install git`

 ## How to change your email and username
 - Your name and email address are configured automatically based on your username and hostname.
 - To change this defaul option, run the following command and follow the instructions in your editor to edit your configuration file: `git config --global --edit`